 Discover a collection of standards-aligned STEM lessons all about Earth and climate change.

 Earth Activities for Students

 Try these science and engineering projects, watch videos, and explore images all about the planet that we call home.

 Explore this collection of Teachable Moments articles to get a primer on the latest NASA Earth science missions, plus find related education resources you can deploy right away!

 Summer Learning Adventures

 As the school year comes to a close, send your students off on an adventure of summer learning with our do-it-yourself STEM projects.
-Additionally, our Learning Space With NASA at Home page and video series is a great resource for parents and guardians to help direct their students' learning during out-of-school time.
+Additionally, our Learning Space With NASA at Home page and video series is a great resource for parents and families to help direct students' learning during out-of-school time.

 Lessons & Resources:

 Explore Earth and space with these hands-on projects, slideshows, videos, and more for K-12 students.